-- 1. The following Ground System anomalies/events occurred during this reporting period: - None. - 2.
-Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 274, are listed below.
-To ensure communications on the LGA during long term recovery efforts, the Behind track coverage have been reduced to 3 hour 70 meter supports for 3 days in a row each week.

-• On days 321 through 323, during the DSN 70 meter supports, recovery commanding was conducted on ensuring that the transmitter is in its operational configuration.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 356, during the DSS-43 support, the uplink sweep and subsequent commanding was started 10 minutes late due to workstation anomaly at the station.
+See DR #C110821 for more information. - On day 359, during the DSS-43 support, the command uplink was lost at 0418z due to the transmitter tripping from an overcurrent condition.
+The transmitter was recalibrated, an uplink sweep was performed, and commanding was restored at 0433z.
+This anomaly resulted in the loss of 14 minutes of commanding.
+See DR #C110825 for more information. - 2.
+Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below.
+To ensure communications on the LGA during long term recovery efforts, the Behind track coverage have been reduced to 3 hour 70 meter supports for 3 days in a row each week. - On day 2014-351, during the DSS-43 support, the DSN begin aberration corrections to optimize the uplink margin during the uplink sweep and blind commanding for the first hour of each support. - On days 356 through 358, during the DSN 70 meter supports, recovery commanding was conducted to ensure that the transmitter is in its operational configuration.
 No signal was received by the DSN radio science receivers.